HOWTO: Add images to your charts (various methods)

 CSS positioning

-By using CSS relative
+By using css

 /absolute

-positioning you can place a regular image over the top of the canvas.
-As with background images,
+positioning you can place a regular image over the top of the canvas

-the image will not be affected by the canvas redrawing.
+redrawing.
 If you want to link the image or add event listeners to it, you can do

 so as you would normally.

-The HTML mark-up needed to achieve this is:
+mark-up needed to achieve this is:

-<div style="position: relative"> <canvas id="cvs_css" width="600" height="250">[No canvas support]</canvas> <img src="/images/logo.png" style="position: absolute; top: 35px; left: 30px; border: 1px dashed gray; padding: 3px" /> </div>
+<img src="/images/logo.png" style="position: absolute; top: 35px; left: 30px; border: 1px dashed gray; padding: 3px" />

 Using the ModalDialog

-You can make use of the ModalDialog to show images, changing the image in the ModalDialog <div>
+You can make use of the ModalDialog to show images, changing the image in the ModalDialog div

 each time it is shown.
 You can use